krishnashenoy123/SCL-Maxo/README.md

     python manage.py migrate
     ```

-6. Create a super user.
-    In django if you want to access admin page, you need to create an account first.
-    ```djangotemplate
-    python manage.py createsuperuser
-    ```
-   Then select your username and password or use Team credentials

-7. Run server
+6. Run server
     ```bash
     python manage.py runserver
     ```

-8. Do the changes and send a PR referencing the changes.
+7. Do the changes and send a PR referencing the changes.

 ## Contributing/ Adding Features